michailtam/VirtualObjectControl3D/README.md

 - If the camera is not connected an error message gets displayed

 ### Main modules
-In the following the main modules (classes) are depicted which are the most important part of the project.
-The shown class diagrams show how all classes are interconnected to each other.
+In the following the most important modules (classes) are depicted and how they interact each other.
 <table>
 	<th>Module</th><th>Diagram</th>
 	<tr>